tituslhy/acp/README.md

 **3. Create an agent**

 Let’s create a simple "echo agent" that returns any message it receives.
+Create an `agent.py` file in your project directory with the following code:

 ```python
 # agent.py